stormpath/stormpath-aspnetcore/docs/registration.rst

   You may have to explicitly tell your client library that you want a JSON response from the server.
 Not all libraries do this automatically.
-If the library does not set the ``Accept: application/json`` header on the request, you'll get back the HTML registration form - not the JSON response that you expect.
+If the library does not set the ``Accept: application/json`` header on the request, you'll get back the HTML registration form instead of the JSON response that you expect!

 Registering a User